gcmt/vessel.nvim/README.md

 #### verbosity

-Control how much noisy the plugin is (one of `:help vim.log.levels`)
+Control how much noisy the plugin is.
+One of `vim.log.levels`.

 ```lua
 vessel.opt.verbosity = vim.log.levels.INFO